1963 World Series: Game 2

-Willie Davis doubled in two runs in the first inning, former Yankee Bill Skowron homered in the fourth, and Tommy Davis had two triples, including an RBI triple in the eighth to lead the Dodger offense.
+Willie Davis doubled in two runs in the first inning (after Maury Wills and Jim Gilliam singled), former Yankee Bill Skowron homered in the fourth, and Tommy Davis had two triples, including an RBI triple in the eighth after a second Davis double, to lead the Dodger offense.
 Yankee starter Al Downing, who would take the loss, went only five innings and charged with three runs.
 Ralph Terry, in relief, allowed Davis's RBI triple.
 Dodger manager Walt Alston went with #3 starter Johnny Podres over #2 starter Don Drysdale because he was left-handed and Yankee Stadium was favorable to left-handed pitchers.
-Podres delivered a six-hitter through 8 1/3 innings; ace reliever Ron Perranoski, also a left-hander, got the last two outs and the save, and the Dodgers headed home with 2–0 Series lead.
+Podres delivered a six-hitter through 8 1/3 innings; ace reliever Ron Perranoski, also a left-hander, got the last two outs and the save when Podres ran into trouble and allowed a run, and the Dodgers headed home with 2–0 Series lead.
+Yankees right fielder Roger Maris left the game in the third after hurting his left arm running into the right field foul wall while chasing down Tommy Davis's first triple and would miss the final two games of the series.

 Game 3

 Don Drysdale pitched a masterful three-hitter at Dodger Stadium in his complete-game win.
 Manager Walter Alston called Drysdale's performance "one of the greatest pitched games I ever saw."
 Jim Bouton, making his first World Series start, dueled Drysdale throughout, permitting only four hits in seven innings for a losing cause.
-The lone run of the game came in the bottom of the first on a Jim Gilliam walk, a wild pitch and a single by Tommy Davis.
+The lone run of the game came in the bottom of the first on a Jim Gilliam walk, a wild pitch and a two-out single by Tommy Davis.
 Gilliam almost scored again in the eighth off Hal Reniff, but was caught in an attempt to steal third.
 The final out came on Joe Pepitone's drive that backed Dodger right fielder Ron Fairly up against the bullpen gate to make the catch of a ball that would have been a home run in Yankee Stadium.
 Tony Kubek had two of the Yankees' three hits, but none of the hits were extra-base hits.